rpunt/ansible_cockroachdb/docs/testing.md

 - Python 3.6 or higher with pip
 - Ansible 2.9 or higher
-- For containerized testing:
+- Podman (recommended for default testing mode)
-  - Podman
+- For containerized CockroachDB testing:
   - podman-compose or the included podman-compose-wrapper.sh (for integration tests)

 ## Overview of Testing Scripts

 The collection includes several scripts to facilitate testing:

-1. `run_tests.sh` - Comprehensive script supporting multiple testing environments (local, podman)
+1. `run_tests.sh` - Primary comprehensive script supporting multiple testing environments (podman by default, local as an advanced option)
-2. `test_with_podman.sh` - Script for running tests specifically in Podman containers
+2. `test_with_podman.sh` - Legacy script for running tests specifically in Podman containers
 3. `test_local.sh` - Script for quick testing of individual modules locally
 4. `test_module.sh` - Script for testing specific modules
 5. `podman-compose-wrapper.sh` - Helper script for running podman-compose commands